RSS FEED

 local meshNormals = (if (maxVersion())[8] >= 2026 then compilationHelper else codeDomCompiler) source libraries "MeshNormals"

-I don't know about you but I'm happy to skip that and do a little coding instead.
 First of all, let's get the IMesh counterpart of the TriMesh value to get access to the explicit normals.
 There's one interface that's extremely useful and which we can also use here:

 local iGlobal = (dotNetClass "Autodesk.Max.GlobalInterface").Instance